matthew1809/Twilio-moltin/README.md

 If no customer is associated with the order, it will simply log "no customer associated with this order".

-3. This step will allow you to receive order update requests via sms, and respond to them with an up to date order status.
+3. Allow customers to request order update requests via sms, and respond to them with an up to date order status.
 You should point your chosen Twilio number to the deployed url + `/sms` for when the number receives an sms.

+You can do this by going to the settings for your phone number, and where it says `A MESSAGE COMES IN`, place that deployed url + `/sms`.
+You should also make sure the box to the right of the URL says `POST`, not `GET`.

 ![](https://media.giphy.com/media/3o7TKy1qgGdbbMalcQ/giphy.gif)